Effects of quantum fluctuations on the low-energy collective modes of two-dimensional superfluid Fermi gases from the BCS to the Bose Limit

 {\it Change in concavity:} To investigate the low-energy collective modes beyond linear dispersion, it is necessary to expand $M_{\pm \pm}$ and $M_{+-}$ up to sixth order in $\omega$ and $\vert {\bf q} \vert$.
 In this case, the condition $\det M ({\bf q}, \omega_{\bf q}) = 0$ leads to

 where the coefficients of the cubic and quintic order corrections have analytic expressions

 In Fig.~\ref{fig:two}, we show $\omega_{\bf q}$ for various interaction regimes and different levels of approximation.
-The solid red curves represent the full numerical solutions, while the other curves represent the linear (dotted blue), cubic (dashed green), and quintic (dot-dashed magenta) approximations in $\vert {\bf q} \vert$ with the Gaussian corrected $\mu$.
-The double-dotted-dashed line represents the numerical phase-only $(\lambda = 0)$ dispersion $\omega_{\bf q}^{PO}$ using the saddle point value of $\mu$.
-One of the important messages from the panels in Fig.~\ref{fig:two} is that there is a change in curvature in the red solid lines, also found in 3D Fermi gases~\cite{SaDeMelo1997, Combescot2006, Kurkjian2016, Biss2021}, where the dispersion $\omega_{\bf q}$ is supersonic $(\gamma > 0)$ in the Bose regime shown in panel (a), and subsonic in the BCS regime $(\gamma < 0)$ shown in panel (d), where it bends downwards due to the pair-breaking continuum.
-A second important observation is that the dispersion $\omega_{\bf q}^{PO}$ severely overestimates the correct $\omega_{\bf q}$ in the Bose regime, that is, $\omega_{\bf q}^{PO} \gg \omega_{\bf q}$, while in the BCS limit $\omega_{\bf q}^{PO} \approx \omega_{\bf q}$, because the modulus and phase fluctuations are nearly decoupled.
+The solid red curves represent the full numerical solutions, while the other curves represent the linear (dashed yellow) and cubic (dot-dashed green) approximations in $\vert {\bf q} \vert$ with the Gaussian corrected $\mu$.
+The dotted line represents the numerical phase-only $(\lambda = 0)$ dispersion $\omega_{\bf q}^{PO}$ using the saddlepoint value of $\mu$.
+Notice that $\omega_{\bf q}^{PO}$ severely overestimates the correct $\omega_{\bf q}$ in the Bose regime, that is, $\omega_{\bf q}^{PO} \gg \omega_{\bf q}$, while in the BCS limit $\omega_{\bf q}^{PO} \approx \omega_{\bf q}$, because the modulus and phase fluctuations are nearly decoupled.
+The panels in Fig.~\ref{fig:two} show that there is a change in curvature in the solid red lines, also found in 3D Fermi gases~\cite{SaDeMelo1997, Combescot2006, Kurkjian2016, Biss2021}, where the dispersion $\omega_{\bf q}$ is supersonic $(\gamma > 0)$ in the Bose regime shown in panel (a), and subsonic $(\gamma < 0)$ in the BCS regime shown in panel (d), where it bends downwards due to the pairbreaking continuum.
+The coefficients of the nonlinear terms play a significant role at larger momenta.
+While the cubic correction gives a good approximation for the large momentum behavior in the Bose limit, as one moves towards the BCS regime, progressively higher-order terms are needed to produce the appropriate behavior.

 The coefficients $\gamma$ and $\eta$ are presented in Fig.~\ref{fig:four} as function of $\ln k_F a$.
-In all panels, $\gamma$ and $\eta$ are evaluated at different levels of approximation: the dotted green lines describe phase-only fluctuations using the saddle point $\mu$, the dashed blue lines include modulus and phase fluctuations using the saddle point $\mu$, and the solid red lines include modulus and phase fluctuations using the Gaussian $\mu$.
-Panels (a)-(b) ((c)-(d)) show $\gamma$ and $\eta$ in units that elucidate their limiting behavior in the Bose (BCS)regime given by the dot-dashed black (magenta) lines.
+In all panels, $\gamma$ and $\eta$ are evaluated at different levels of approximation: the dotted green lines describe phase-only fluctuations using the saddlepoint $\mu$, the dashed blue lines include modulus and phase fluctuations using the saddlepoint $\mu$, and the solid red lines include modulus and phase fluctuations using the Gaussian $\mu$.
+Panels (a)-(b) ((c)-(d)) show $\gamma$ and $\eta$ in units that elucidate their limiting behavior in the Bose (BCS) regime given by the dot-dashed black (magenta) lines.